-MS MOLLY - Emma Benwell was born in her mothers bedroom in West London, and was very close with her mother.
-She would sit and watch her mother get ready to go and perform while admiring her in the mirror putting on her lipstick.
+MS MOLLY (Emma Benwell) was born in her mothers bedroom in West London, and was very close with her mum Tina Egan a rock singer.
+She would sit and watch her mum get ready to go and perform while admiring her in the mirror putting on her lipstick.
 Emma adored her mum, she was inspired by her in many ways... the way she would handle situations and the way she carried herself, Emma wanted to grow up to be just like her mum!

-Emma's Mother Tina was a young single mother who pursued her career as a Singer.
-She would take Emma along with her to her gigs in local Pubs and Emma would sing a song or two.
-Usually a Sinead O'Connor song or Mariah Carey or Shania Twain.
-Emma was very nervous and would insist her mother remained on stage with her at all times.
+Tina was a young single mother who pursued her career as a Singer.
+She would take Emma & her sister Angel along with her to her gigs in local Pubs and Emma & her sister would sing a song or two.

 Emma also entered talent competitions on holiday every year when she would go away with her grandparents.
 Her mum Tina was in a number of bands including GIRL FRIDAY AND THE WEEKENDS and IF ONLY, she was also featured in The Irish World newspaper as a GRAND FINALIST in A FEATS OF TALENT - Voice of 94' competition.
 Which was very inspiring for Emma to see.

-Emma's entire world was gone. her life, her friends, her best friend and she was forced to start a new life.
+Emma's entire world was gone. her life, her friends and she was forced to start a new life.
 Within months of turning 17 Emma found she was expecting her first child and although she was young, this to her was a blessing, a miracle and this saved her life.
 Along came a beautiful baby boy.

 Having settled and set up home, at 21 Emma and her partner decided to have another baby.
 A beautiful baby girl.
 Emma felt complete, her purpose in life was to raise these two children as best as she could.

 Many years passed with Emma focussed on her family, studying Interior Design and learning to be happy and positive for her children.